mergestat/mergestat-lite/docs/API.md

-## AskGit Public API
+## MergeStat Public API

-The [demo site](https://try.askgit.com/) makes use of a publicly available AskGit HTTP API which can be called directly.
+The [demo site](https://try.askgit.com/) makes use of a publicly available MergeStat HTTP API which can be called directly.
 Queries are executed in an AWS Lambda function and have the following limitations:

 1. At most 500 rows can be returned